Search results for:

 > create database cacti; > grant all privileges on cacti.* to cacti_user@'localhost' identified by 'strongpassword'; > flush privileges; > exit

-Now that our database is ready to support our installation, we can begin to install Cacti and the Simple Network Management Protocol (SNMP) packages we will need.
+Now that our database is ready to support our installation, we can install Cacti and the Simple Network Management Protocol (SNMP) packages we will need.

 sudo apt-get -y install snmp snmpd snmp-mibs-downloader rrdtool cacti cacti-spine